myhdl/myhdl/doc/source/manual/conversion.rst

 Introduction
 ------------

-Unsurprisingly, not all MyHDL code can be converted to Verilog.
-In fact, there are very important restrictions.
+Unsurprisingly, not all MyHDL code can be converted.
+In fact, there are significant restrictions.
 As the goal of the conversion functionality is implementation, this should not be a big issue: anyone familiar with synthesis is used to similar restrictions in the *synthesizable subset* of Verilog and VHDL.
 The converter attempts to issue clear error messages when it encounters a